 Did you know you can travel on American Airlines with an Emotional Support Animal without a fee?
 However, before you grab Fido and show up at the airport, there are some policies you should be aware of.
-American airline will require a legitimate ESA Letter from you for your ESA.
+American Airlines will require a legitimate ESA Letter from you for your ESA.

 American Airlines Emotional Support Animal Policy and Requirements